miguelperezcolom/javavsc/README.md

 Here I will try to compare java vs c++ performance with a real life case: a hotel availability request.

+I think I will also add some microbenchmarks.

 ## Performance definition

 For me performance means response time.